What is EXCEL FIND FUNCTION

-- start_num A number represent the starting position of the search.
+- [start_num]: The number represents the starting position of the search.

 - You can refer to a single cell at a time.

-- You can also use wildcard characters (* ? ~) in it.
+- You can also use Excel's wildcard characters (* ? ~) in it.

-- start_num should be a number between 0 to max length of the text string from which you want to find your text.
+- start_num should be a number 0 to the max length of the text string from which you want to find your text.

-- When you are searching for a whole word from another text string, it will only return its the starting point.
+- When you are searching for a whole word from another text string, it will only return to its starting point.